regevbr/busywait.js/README.md

 Promise resolved value:
 - `iterations` - The number of iterations it took to finish
 - `result` - The resolved value of `asyncCheckFn`

+## Contributing

+Please make all pull requests to the `master` branch and ensure tests pass locally.